 Challenges.
 The Peralta Colleges have been experiencing sharp declines in enrollment in recent years.
-According to Data Mart figures, the FTES at PCCD has declined 16.2 percent from 2009/20 to 2017/8.
-In spite of some successful areas of growth, the decline persists having a severe fiscal impact on revenues.
-During the 2018/19 academic year projections indicate an annual Residential FTES of 16,400 (P2) which is a decline from the previous year of 17,100 Residential FTES.
-Discussed at length in chapters four and five of this document are the Strategic Enrollment Plans and Student Services Infrastructure activities the District is engaged in.
-In spite of these initiatives, challenges persist and include scheduling that is not based on substantial, student-centered data, lack of building a district wide view of the class schedule, fragmented marketing and more.
-This adds to the high rate of student swir1 (53%) that displaces students and makes it hard for them to find the courses they need that fit their educational goals.
-Concerns expressed by committee members and the general constituency about transparency and efficacy are ongoing.
+According to Data Mart figures, the FTES at PCCD has declined 16.2 percent from 2009/10 to 2017/18.
+Despite successful areas of growth, the decline persists and presents a severe fiscal impact on revenues.
+During the 2018/19 academic year, projections indicate an annual Resident FTES of 16,400 (P2) which is a decline from the previous year of 17,100 Resident FTES.
+Discussed at length in chapters four and five of this document are the Strategic Enrollment Plans and Student Services Infrastructure activities the District has implemented.
+In spite of these initiatives, challenges persist and include scheduling that is not based on substantial, student-centered data, lack of building a districtwide view of the class schedule, fragmented marketing and more.
+This adds to the high rate of student swirl (53%) that displaces students and makes it hard for them to find the courses needed to align with their educational goals.
+Concerns expressed by committee members and the general constituency about transparency and efficacy are currently under evaluation.